 - 1/2 teaspoon vanilla extract

-- Line a greased 15x10x 1-in. baking pan with waxed paper.
+- Line a greased 15x10x1-in. baking pan with waxed paper.
 Grease the paper; set aside.
 In a bowl, beat eggs for 3 minutes.
 Gradually add sugar; beat for 2 minutes or until mixture becomes thick and lemon-colored.
 Stir in pumpkin and lemon juice.
-Combine dry ingredients; fold into pumpkin mixture.
+Combine flour, cinnamon, baking powder, ginger, salt and nutmeg; fold into pumpkin mixture.
 Spread batter evenly in prepared pan.
 Sprinkle with walnuts.

 - In a bowl, combine filling ingredients; beat until smooth.
 Unroll cake; spread evenly with filling to within 1/2 in. of edges.
-Roll up again.
+Roll up again without towel.
 Cover and refrigerate for 1 hour before cutting.
 Refrigerate leftovers.
-Yield: 10-12 servings.